Parent Open House

-5. Lunch and Breakfast.
-Have your parents apply for the free-reduced meal plan if they think they qualify at applyforlunch.com.
+2. Apply for the free-reduced meal plan if you think you qualify at applyforlunch.com.
 Other benefits include scholarship eligibility and reduced fees for SAT, ACT and college admission applications.

 For his 2013 Magnet Senior Project, Nicholas McKenna worked with the Everglades Foundation, a close partner with the South Plantation magnet, to create wherEverglades, an App covering the Everglades.